Instead of Vesta — comparing Vepp and Vesta panels

 The Vesta file manager

-In Vepp, you can also manage files through FTP or through its own file manager which is accessible right after the installation.
-It allows you to create, delete, and also upload files from a desktop or through a direct link.
+In Vepp, you can also work with files via FTP or through your own file manager, which is available once the panel is connected.
+Your can use this file manager to create, delete, and upload files from your computer or via a direct link.
+A built-in text editor is provided.

 The Vepp file manager